 2. Ignoring the behavior

 you don't need to make a big deal about it.
-On the other hand, if your child is repeatedly testing your limits, ignoring the behavior
+On the other hand, if your child is repeatedly testing your limits by jumping on the couch, ignoring

 This is also known as the parental tantrum.
-It is never an effective tactic in enforcing your expectations, except to the degree that is scares your child
+It is never an effective tactic in enforcing your expectations, except to the degree that it scares your

-presence to survive.
-Putting her in timeout is a message that you can withdraw your love and even your presence, leaving your child unprotected.
-You're
+your presence to survive.
+Putting her in timeout is a threat that at any time you might withdraw your love and even your presence, leaving your

 5. Tailored support

-tension about feeling pushed around.
+the tension about feeling pushed around.
 Maybe she needs a job to do when she comes in the house, so she feels some power.
-Maybe you need to do some
+Maybe you need

 6. Setting empathic limits